cespare/go-localpath/README.md

 [goven](https://github.com/kr/goven)) have involved rewriting all import paths for the vendored dependency to point to the new location.
 This has multiple disadvantages:

-* Import paths are now annoyingly long and don't have the nice correspondence to repo names they did before.
+* Import paths are now annoyingly long and don't have the nice correspondence to repo locations they did before.
 * Updating the dependency is now more complicated than simply doing a `git pull` or similar (you must rewrite the import paths again).
 Similarly, it's not easy to know how your version of a dependency differs from the canonical one because the diffs include a bunch of changes to import paths.
 * The code is now tied to the particular location of the project.
-(For instance, if you changed the name of the project, you've got to rewrite all the import paths again.
+(For instance, if you changed the name of the project, you've got to rewrite all the import paths again.)

 go-localpath takes a much simpler approach.
-It simply temporarily changes `$GOPATH` to the local `vendor/` directory.
+It just temporarily changes `$GOPATH` to the local vendor directory.
 This means that:

-* Installing/updating a vendored library is as simple as `go get [-u]`.
+* Import paths are unchanged.
+* You can install/update a depedency just by copying it into your vendor directory.
+* Your project doesn't even have to live in your normal `$GOPATH`.

 ### Installation